anilcosarss/anilcosarss/README.md

-### Hi there 👋

 <h1 align="center">Hi 👋, I'm Anıl COŞAR</h1>
-<h3 align="center">I am an electrical and electronics engineering graduate, I worked in various software fields (such as artificial intelligence and PLC programming) during my university years.
+<h3 align="center">I just graduated from electrical and electronics engineering, I worked in various software fields (such as artificial intelligence and PLC programming) during my university years.
 I have been developing myself as a Front-End Developer in recent years, you can review my projects and programming languages ​​that I work below.</h3>

 - 🌱 I’m currently learning **React.js**